By Paul Noble

 The future of control room visualization is seamless visualization extending from the personal to the individual to the group and extending from the physical control room or command center into the field.
 Actionable information can seamlessly flow to wherever and whenever it is needed by decision makers, wherever they happen to be, so that they can make smarter, faster and more collaborative decisions.

-And in an increasingly information rich environment, there is an increasing need for information flow to be automated and event driven so that only relevant, actionable information is presented to decision makers.
+And in an increasingly information rich environment, there is an increasing need for information flow to be automated, and event driven so that only relevant, actionable information is presented to decision makers, to avoid information overload.

-Critical to achieving this vision is implementing a network software-based, visualization platform that integrates both with an expanding range of internal and external information sources and also integrates with the monitoring and analytical software.
+Critical to achieving this vision is implementing a network software-based, visualization platform that integrates both with an expanding range of internal and external information sources and which also integrates with the monitoring, alerting and analytical software that filters the ever-increasing information flow for actionable intelligence, allowing incident- or event-driven visualization.
+AI will play an increasing role in automating this process.

 This visualization platform must also integrate with and be capable of adapting to an expanding and evolving range of display options from advanced video walls to ultra-high resolution desktop displays to tablets, smartphones and in the future wearable personal display technology.